julianrc/jetson/README.md

 # jetson
-Code examples for jetson nano

-Prerrequisites:
+Code examples for jetson nano.
+The same gait identification algorithm can be runned using different heterogeneous configurations, resulting in a variety of execition time and energy consmputions

+Prerrequisites
 - OpenCV 3.x
 - Caffe
+- For the three last versions also TBB is required

 Folders
 - gait: model and test video
-- include, lib: no description required
+- include, lib: caffe and energy measuring libraries: pmlib (UCM) and energy_meter (UMA)

 Files
 - compila_opencv.sh: command line to compile the code